 Suicidal ideation and behaviour have been reported in patients treated with anti-epileptic agents in several indications.
 A meta-analysis of randomised placebo controlled studies of anti-epileptic drugs has also shown a small increased risk of suicidal ideation and behaviour.
-The mechanism of this risk is not known and the available data do not exclude the possibility of an increased risk for pregabalin.
+The mechanism of this risk is not known.
+Cases of suicidal ideation and behaviour have been observed in patients treated with pregabalin in the postmarketing experience (see section 4.8).
+An epidemiological study using a self-controlled study design (comparing treatment periods with non-treatment periods within an individual) showed evidence of an increased risk of new onset of suicidal behaviour and death by suicide in patients treated with pregabalin.

-Therefore patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
 Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.
+Patients should be monitored for signs of suicidal ideation and behaviour 7 and appropriate treatment should be considered.
+Discontinuation of pregabalin treatment should be considered in case of suicidal ideation and behaviour.